karajones/karajones.github.io/jobs/jobs6.md

-## Improving efficiency for your jobs
+## Improving the efficiency of your jobs

 When one of your jobs is running on a node then you "own" that node.
 Nobody else can use it.
-So if you are using very little of the node's computing resources, then that is very inefficient.
+So if you are using very little of the node's computing resources, then that is inefficient.
 But how do you know if your job is running efficiently?
 One way is to check the number of threads that your job is using.
-One thread usually represents a single task running on one processing core.
+One thread usually represents a single task running on a processing core.
 For example, DLX standard compute nodes have one thread per core and 16 cores, so you can run up to 16 tasks.
 If you run more than 16 tasks, then the node you are using will process the data more slowly as it tries to switch back and forth between tasks.

 ### How many threads is my job using?